alexpasmantier/television/docs/01-Users/05-shell-integration.md

 mkdir -p ~/.config/television/shell
 ```

-_Note:_ Remember to remove the line added in [Enabling Shell Integration](https://github.com/alexpasmantier/television/wiki/Shell-Autocompletion#enabling-shell-integration) to avoid sourcing the file twice.
+_Note:_ Remember to remove the line added in the "Enabling shell integration" section to avoid sourcing the file twice.

 #### Zsh